Civil + is design at the intersection of breadth of experience, depth of understanding, and faith in God.

 The Old City had redundant potable water sources (2 Kings 20:20 and 2 Chronicles 32:2-4)

-small, agrarian, close-knit (Deuteronomy 8:8) villages (~100 people each) serving as centers of family, community, and religious life (Jesus parables: fishing, farming, shepherds, seeds, harvests…)
+We should live in small, agrarian, close-knit villages (~100 people each, Deuteronomy 8:8) serving as centers of family, community, and religious life (as in Jesus' many parables, which spoke of fishing, farming, shepherds, seeds, harvests…)

-Galilee houses were built of stacked fieldstones bound with mortar and thatched roofs covered with a layer of plaster
+Houses in Galilee were built of stacked fieldstones - bound with mortar & plaster and covered with thatched roofs

-travel was on packed clay paths & alleys with donkeys & carts
+travel was typically on packed clay paths with donkeys & carts

 Joshua 15:32 “twenty-nine cities in all, along with their villages” in Judah

-build altars (natural - no cut stones) in every place to remember the Lord (Exodus 20:24)
+We are called to build altars (w/ natural uncut stones) in every place to remember the Lord (Exodus 20:24)

 Oaks: Genesis 12:6 “Abraham receives God’s promises near oak at Shechem” and ‘oak at Mamre in Hebron’ … and Isaiah 61:3 “ that they may be called ‘oaks of righteousness’ the planting of the Lord, that he may be glorified”

-trades: “work with your hands” (1 Thessalonians 4:11-12 - aspire to live quietly, to mind your own affairs, and to work with your hands as we instructed you, so that you may walk properly before outsiders and be dependent on no one”
+1 Thessalonians 4:11-12 - "aspire to live quietly, to mind your own affairs, and to work with your hands as we instructed you, so that you may walk properly before outsiders and be dependent on no one”

 2 Thessalonians 4:12 - “if anyone is not willing to work, let him not eat”